PranavMehrotra/OPIGS_SE_Lab_22/README.md

 ## https://opigs.herokuapp.com

-# for better user experience run the link in windows os and keep the browser maximised to full screen
+# For better user experience run the link in windows os and keep the browser maximised to full screen